 As a doula I don't just want to help the woman that I serve experience the birth that they dream of, but also support them through pregnancy and after birth, as I believe this is often overlooked.
 I believe birth is best left to the natural way God designed us, and medical interventions are best left until actually medically necessary.

-I have been a doula for over a decade and have attended many births.
-I am a Full Spectrum Doula who believes strongly in supporting and advocating for all birthing parents and families in the way that works best for them.
+I’ve been a doula for over a decade and attended many births.
+I’m a Full Spectrum Doula who believes strongly in supporting and advocating for all birthing families in the way that works best for them.
 My passion for birth work is deeply connected to my commitment to reproductive justice, harm reduction, and health and healing justice.
 I specialize in working with families experiencing loss or who are pregnant after a loss, LGBTQ parents, and those who are looking for trauma-informed care.
-I am in my final year of training to be a Somatic Experiencing practitioner, a body-centered trauma healing modality.
+I’m in my final year of training to be a Somatic Experiencing practitioner, a body-centered trauma healing modality.